Organizers For A Small Pantry

 Source: amber-oliver.com

 The pantry floor is often an overlooked area.
 The floor of the pantry is the perfect area to organize those big bulky items.
 Using laundry baskets helps organize items like bags, paper goods, chips, or even bags of rice.
-These laundry baskets are great because they are super easy to roll in and out and easy to move the heavy items in and out of place.

 Source: creativegreenliving.com